joachimhs/EmberFestWebsite/site/mrkdwn/venue.md

 Venue
 =====

-The country and venue for Ember Camp Europe is not yet determined.
+The country and venue for Ember Fest is not yet determined.
 By registering your interest by <a href="http://signup.embercampeurope.com">signing up</a>, you can help decide both the country and city that the event will take place.

 Be sure that the organizers will do everything in their power to choose an awesome venue for this event.